mientjan/react-native-markdown-renderer/README.md

 # React Native Markdown Display [![npm version](https://badge.fury.io/js/react-native-markdown-display.svg)](https://badge.fury.io/js/react-native-markdown-display) [![Known Vulnerabilities](https://snyk.io/test/github/iamacup/react-native-markdown-display/badge.svg)](https://snyk.io/test/github/iamacup/react-native-markdown-display)

-This is a form of [react-native-markdown-renderer](https://github.com/mientjan/react-native-markdown-renderer) which is not currently maintained.

 It a 100% compatible CommonMark renderer, a react-native markdown renderer done right.
 This is __not__ a web-view markdown renderer but a renderer that uses native components for all its elements.
 These components can be overwritten when needed as seen in the examples.